Bird conservation: Hunting and exploitation

 Humans have exploited birds for a very long time, and sometimes this exploitation has resulted in extinction.
 Overhunting occurred in some instances with a naive species unfamiliar with humans, such as the moa of New Zealand, in other cases it was an industrial level of hunting that led to extinction.
 The passenger pigeon was once the most numerous species of bird alive (possibly ever), overhunting reduced a species that once numbered in the billions to extinction.
 Hunting pressure can be for food, sport, feathers, or even come from scientists collecting museum specimens.
 Collection of great auks for museums pushed the already rare species to extinction.

+Pet trade

 The harvesting of parrots for the pet trade has led to many species becoming endangered.
-Between 1986 and 1988 two million parrots were legally imported into the US alone.
+Between 1986 and 1988, two million parrots were legally imported into the US alone.
 Parrots are also illegally smuggled between countries, and rarer species can command high prices.

-Hybridisation
+Organized entrapment of birds takes place today across the globe, specifically in Latin America, Asia, and Africa.
+The demand for exotic pet birds in the United States drives capture in Bolivia and Mexico, with a supposed over 22,000 individuals of 31 parrot species illegally traded under Bolivian law every year and an estimated 65,000–78,500 parrots captured every year in Mexico.
+This poaching continues due to the potential profits, with rarer species selling for up to $1,000 each when caught illegally.

+Plume trade

+Plume hunting is the hunting of wild birds to harvest their decorative feathers.
+More decorative plumes, which were sold for use as ornamentation particularly in hat-making, were more sought after in the trade.
+While the plume trade is not necessarily an large ongoing threat to birds, it was in its height in the late 19th century into the early 20th century until protective efforts were instated.

+Hybridization

-Hybridisation may also endanger birds, damaging the gene stock.
-For example, the American black duck has been often reported hybridising with the mallard, starting a slow decline.
+Hybridization may also endanger birds, damaging the gene stock.
+For example, the American black duck (Anas rubripes) has been often reported hybridizing with the mallard (Anas platyrhynchos), starting a slow decline in the rarer A. rubripes.

 Gamebird hybrids are particularly common and many breeders produce hybrids that may be accidentally or intentionally introduced into the wild.